A Monograph by

 “Yes David.”
 He was weeping.

-We were unified in our turning to Jesus.
-Eduardo seemed relieved of his burden of deep sorrow.
+Eduardo and I were unified in our turning to Jesus.
+He seemed relieved of his burden of deep sorrow.
 I was very sad.
 My heart was broken.

 We gave each other man-hugs (shake with one hand while embracing with the other arm) and said our goodbyes.

 I turned and saw a woman grinning in a growing crowd of media people, migrants and interested folks gathered around the entrance to the sports arena.
 I walked over to the Hispanic woman.
 We struck up a conversation.
 It’s always been easier for me to talk to women rather than men as an introvert.
 I was raised primarily by my Mother and sister, so it makes sense.

 “¿Qué pasa?”
 I asked.

 “I speak a little English,” she said.